Understanding Military Active Duty

 The Department of Defense (which is the agency that oversees every branch of the U.S. military) definition of active duty in the U.S. military is pretty straightforward.
 Active duty refers to full-time duty in the active military, including members of the Reserve Components on full-time training duty.
 It does not include full-time National Guard duty.

 Being on active duty is similar to working a full-time job.
 In the Army, for instance, its active duty soldiers serve 24 hours a day, seven days a week for the length of their service commitment (that's not to say that each soldier works a 24-hour shift, just that there are always soldiers on duty).
 Of course, each member is offered time off and vacation time, but if the job requires 24 hours of straight work - you will do it if necessary.
-But like most jobs, if in the States and not deployed, military active duty get weekends and holidays off like every one else in the job force.
+But like most jobs, if in the States and not deployed, military active duty get weekends and holidays off like everyone else in the job force.

 Deployments for active duty to foreign countries or even war zones occur regularly for the active duty member.
-Typical cycles are 6-9 or even 12 month deployments depending upon the needs of the military and branch of service.
+Typical cycles are six, nine or even 12-month deployments depending upon the needs of the military and branch of service.
 However, coming back home to train or prepare for the next deployment typically allows for the active duty member to be home or training in the United States for at least a year or 18 months.
 This all depends on the service, type of job conducted by the active duty member, and necessity of the deployment.
 Deployments do not always mean combat, but in some circumstances, it does.
 A soldier (or sailor, or airman or Marine) can be on active duty but not deployed, but you won't be deployed unless you're on active duty.
 Even Reservists or National Guard get "activated" in order to deploy.

 Active Duty Living Arrangements